 In 2012, a nurse called Bronnie Ware published her book, The Top Five Regrets of the Dying: A Life Transformed by the Dearly Departing.
 One of the top five regrets is “I wish I hadn’t worked so hard’.
 You can read about the others on her blog, Regrets of the Dying.
 I was working too hard.
 I was 45 and exhausted.
 I knew there was no way that I could continue for another 22 years until retirement.

 I was unhappy as a teacher but it wasn’t just the workload that was a problem.
 I was becoming more concerned with the effect that the stress was having on my body.
-I was also concerned that I was wishing my life away.
+I was also concerned that I was wishing my life away with countdowns to the next holiday as soon as one holiday had finished.
 How many teachers do you know who, a week after starting back in the autumn term, are already posting on Facebook about how much they’re looking forward to the next holidays, and ultimately the long summer holidays?

 Live, so you do not have to look back and say: “God, how I have wasted my life”.Elisabeth Kübler-Ross, M.D.
 (1926-2004)